qgis/QGIS-Documentation/source/print_composer/print_composer.rst

 * The **Options** area shows the current selected picture and allows to define width, height and clockwise rotation of the picture.
 It is also possible to add a user specific SVG path.
 Activating the
-  |checkbox| Sync from map checkbox synchronizes the rotation of a picture
+  |checkbox| :guilabel:`Sync from map` checkbox synchronizes the rotation of a picture
   in the qgis map canvas (i.e. a rotated north arrow) with the appropriate print composer image.